-Untracked file resides only in your working directory (i.e. it doesn’t exist in the Git directory).
+Untracked files reside only in your working directory (i.e. they don’t exist in the Git directory).

-Modified file resides both in your working directory and your Git directory, but have different versions (i.e. the working directory version was changed) and the file was not sent to the stagging area (running
+Modified files reside both in your working directory and your Git directory, but they have different versions, i.e., the working directory files were changed, but those changes weren’t sent to the stagging area by running

 $ git add.

-Committed file resides both in your working directory and Git directory with the exact same version.
+Committed files reside both in your working directory and Git directory with the exact same version.

 You can run

 $ git status at any time to check the state of your files.

-Well, that was a bit complex and pretty much theoretical explanation.
-Don’t worry if things seem a little confusing right now.
-It’ll make much more sense when we start playing with the commands in practice, which is the subject of Git Basic Commands Explained article, which I recommend you read next.
+Phew!
+That was a bit complex, and a pretty much theoretical explanation.
+Don't worry if things seem a little confusing right now.
+It'll make a lot more sense once we start playing with the commands in practice, which is the subject of the next Git article: Git Basic Commands Explained, which I recommend you read next.